 Following completion of the programme there are a wide range of opportunities to practice as a Registered Nurse across the three fields of practice.
 Nursing takes place in a variety of care contexts and settings including acute hospital settings; health centres; residential care; service users' homes; business and large organisations; social enterprise; public health; education and prisons.

-This programme ideally positions you to pursue an accelerated career pathway and to become a future leader, clinical expert or researcher within the nursing profession.
 You may develop the relevant expertise to become a specialist or consultant nurse or a nurse therapist in the future, which can be based both in the community and acute setting.
-Nursing allows you to develop into a specialist practitioner such as a General Practice Nurse (GPN) or Advanced Nurse Practitioner, which require further study and qualifications.
+Nursing allows you to develop into specialist practitioners such as a General Practice Nurse (GPN) or Advanced Nurse Practitioner, which require further study and qualifications.

-Registered nurses are required expected to continue their own personal and professional development throughout their career, as required by the NMC for revalidation every three years.
-Your personal career aspirations can be discussed during your programme with your personal tutor and you may also seek help and guidance from the University Careers service.
+Registered nurses are required to continue their own personal and professional development throughout their career, as required by the NMC for revalidation every three years.
+Your personal career aspirations will be discussed during your programme with your personal tutor and you may also seek help and guidance from the University Careers service.
 In Programme Stage 3, a careers day is organised and career opportunities identified in conjunction with our practice providers.
 You will also be given opportunities to prepare for interviews and develop Personal Development Plans during the programme.